-This graph shows the giving rate of U.S. households to organizations for international aid in 2010 by marital status of the head of household.
+This graph shows the giving rate of U.S. households to organizations for international aid in 2012 by marital status of the head of household.

-- Households headed by a never married individual gave at nearly the same rate to organizations for international aid as did households headed by a divorced individual (0.5 percentage point difference). - The giving rate to organizations for international aid of households headed by a married individual was more than twice that of households headed by a separated individual. - Overall, 8.7 percent of responding households contributed to organizations for international aid in 2010.
+- Households headed by a widowed individual gave at a slightly higher rate to organizations for international aid as did households headed by a married individual (1.5 percentage point difference). - The giving rate to organizations for international aid of households headed by a widowed individual was more than six times that of households headed by a separated individual. - Overall, 6.8 percent of responding households contributed to organizations for international aid in 2012.